TheQueenofEverything/MarianaMarques_Portfolio_Project/README.md

     HTML and CSS

-Project duration (total):

-    72 hours

-Project Challenges:

-    Figuring how to restructure of the website to be semantically correct;
-    Be more efficient with the selectors and classes so that there was no code repetition;

 Features to implement in the future:

     Better responsive design layouts for multiple devices using media querys, setting breakpoints and creating layouts using flexbox or a grid.